-Trump’s first 100 days started January 20, 2017 and ended April 29, 2017.
+Trump’s first 100 days started on Jan.
+20, 2017, and ended on April 29, 2017.
 A president's first 100 days is a traditional barometer of success.
-Republican Donald Trump is the 45th president, but 100 days didn’t become a yardstick until Franklin Roosevelt.
+Republican Donald Trump was the 45th president, but 100 days didn’t become a yardstick until Franklin Roosevelt.
 FDR popularized it to demonstrate his sweeping actions to fight the Great Depression.

-January 20.
-Trump signed an executive order to "ease the burden" of Obamacare.
-It directs federal agencies to do what they can within the existing law to lift the ACA's mandates.
-Here's more on its impact and other aspects of Trump's health care agenda.
+January 20: Trump signed an executive order to "ease the burden" of Obamacare.
+It directed federal agencies to do what they can within the existing law to lift the ACA's mandates.
+It was the first move to implement Trump's health care agenda.

 The same day, he signed an order to remove a discount on Federal Housing Administration mortgages for low-income homebuyers.
 The FHA said it planned lower mortgage costs to offset higher interest rates.

 The same day, Trump ordered a five-year ban on administration officials becoming lobbyists.
-Obama proposed, but never fulfilled, this ban during his 2008 campaign but never fulfilled it.
+Obama proposed this ban during his 2008 campaign but never fulfilled it.
 Trump also promised a lifetime ban for any executive lobbying on behalf of another country.

-January 25.
-Trump signed an order to build a wall along the 2,000-mile U.S. border with Mexico.
-He estimated the cost at $10 billion to $20 billion.
-That's the same as the budget for either the Justice Department or the National Aeronautic Space Administration.
-Trump's order redirected current funds from other U.S. government operations to cover the cost.
-But Congress did not approve that funding in the Fiscal Year 2017 budget.
+January 25: Trump signed an order to build a physical wall along the entire U.S. border with Mexico.
+On the campaign trail, Trump said that Mexico would pay for the wall.
+However, Trump's order redirected current funds from other U.S. government operations to cover the cost.
+Congress did not approve that funding in the Fiscal Year 2017 budget.
 Immigration became a major theme of the Trump administration.
 Another order signed on this day aimed to add 10,000 immigration officers.

-April 19.
-Trump fulfilled a campaign pledge to review the U.S. visa program for abuse.
+April 18: Trump fulfilled a campaign pledge to review the U.S. visa program for abuse.
 He signed an executive order to replace the current lottery for H-1B visas.
-Instead, the order says, the Department of Labor should only award H-1B visas to highly skilled workers only.
+Instead, the order says, the Department of Labor should only award H-1B visas to highly skilled workers.